sstirlin/MSBX5420Spring2019/0601installspark/README.md

 docker rmi sequenceiq/hadoop-docker:2.7.1
 ```

-Sorry about the confusion there.

 ## Install HDFS and Spark cluster

 We're going to run proper HDFS and Spark clusters (using docker).
-It is
-instructive to see the details of how the clusters are configured.
+Even though
+these will still be running on your laptop, they look and behave like real (albeit low-horsepower)
+HDFS and Spark clusters.

 I have created a cluster configuration that will make this whole thing
 easy.
 Start by downloading my cluster configuration: